A Letter from 42 Butter Lane

 2011 | Interactive video installation

 A hacked typewriter acts as the entry point to a home shared for over 40 years by a woman and her late lover.
 Memories lives like ghosts in its keys.
 Viewers explore the home and the memories contained within it through activating the typewriter keys.
-When pushed, short video vignettes and archival photographs rear project onto paper mounted in the machine, creating a non-linear, experimental archive of the life the two women shared.
+When the keys are tapped, short video vignettes and archival photographs rear project onto paper mounted in the machine, creating a non-linear, experimental archive of the life the two women shared.
 The work utilizes physical computing, computer programming, and video projection.

 2014 A “Womanhouse” or a Roaming House?
 “A Room of One’s Own” Today, A.I.R.
 Gallery, New York